-Nicaragua's National Energy Commission (CNE) is collaborating with ETHOS to host a 3-day conference to address management of bioenergy resources around Central America, including the development and dissemination of improved woodstoves to address.
-For more information, contact health, economic and environmental impacts associated with inefficient, unhealthy and unsustainable fuelwood consumption for cooking.
-Participants will include government and nongovernment entities, private enterprises and academia, and will address both technological as well as policy-based issues critical to the region.
-An optional field tour will take place following the formal conference agenda.
+Nicaragua's National Energy Commission (CNE) is collaborating with ETHOS to host a 3-day conference to address management of bioenergy resources around Central America, including the development and dissemination of improved woodstoves to address For more information, contact health, economic and environmental impacts associated with inefficient, unhealthy and dendroenergia@cne.gob.ni.

-dendroenergia@cne.gob.ni.

-☆ What's New?
+☆ WHAT'S NEW?

-...in Resources
+... in Resources